 Are you concerned that your child struggles to learn, or takes much longer than expected to complete basic homework?
-Have you been told they have slow processing speed?
+Have you been told they have slow processing speed or a processing disorder?
 Are these challenges holding them back at school or contributing to low self-esteem?

 Fit Learning may be your answer.
-Key aspects of Fit’s unique teaching technique make it a particularly good match for learners with slow processing speed.
-Fit takes a personalized approach to learning.
+Key aspects of Fit’s unique teaching technique make it a particularly good match for children with slow processing speed.
+Fit, a one-on-one private school in St. Louis, takes a personalized approach to learning.
 But does it work?
 Absolutely.
 In fact, the average Fit learner improves one or two grade levels after 40 hours of instruction.

 So, what exactly is slow processing speed?

-Simply put, slow processing speed (SPS) refers to how long it takes a person to take in new information, make sense of it, and respond to it.
-For learners with SPS, it takes more time for information to get into their “working memory.”
+Simply put, slow processing speed refers to how long it takes a person to take in new information, make sense of it, and respond to it.
+For learners with cognitive processing disorders such as slow processing speed, it takes more time for information to get into their “working memory,” which is related to their short-term memory.
 This causes delays and makes it harder to perform cognitive tasks.
-Therefore, a student may fall behind more easily in school.
+Therefore, a child with slow processing speed may be more likely to fall behind in school.

-In school settings, SPS commonly affects a learner’s performance in core areas such as reading, writing, and math.
+In school settings, slow processing speed commonly affects a learner’s performance in core areas such as reading, writing, and math.
 That, in turn, can lead to stress and anxiety, low self-esteem, depression, and even social difficulties on the part of the learner.

 Is there anything that can be done to help with slow processing speed?

-Occasionally, SPS corrects by itself with maturity.
-Unfortunately, that just isn’t usually the case.
+Occasionally, slow processing speed corrects by itself with maturity, but unfortunately that isn’t usually the case.
 However, there are measures that can be taken to help improve working memory and make tasks more “automatic” (or routine) for these learners.
 Some of these include using both verbal and visual channels, repeatedly practicing specific skills, and reducing distractions.

 It also helps to increase the level of supervision.
 This way, the learner’s progress can be closely watched.
 In addition, allowing periodic breaks and reducing (or eliminating) busywork helps learners feel less stressed and overwhelmed.
 And, finally, providing lots of support and encouragement is key to help motivate learners, minimize frustration, and make learning an overall positive experience.